- The Washington Times - Friday, October 3, 2025

 About one-third of the power produced by the plant will be available for residential electricity.

 Amazon invested $500 million in the reactors, which will power its data centers, web services and electric vehicle fleet.
-The first four advanced small modular reactors, known as SMRs, are expected to generate up to 320 MW of power, enough to provide electricity to 240,000 homes.
+The first four advanced small modular reactors, known as SMRs, are expected to generate up to 320 megawatts of power, enough to provide electricity to 240,000 homes.

 Advertisement

-The construction of two new nuclear reactors at Plant Vogtle in Georgia took nearly 15 years to build and cost $20 billion more than initially planned.
+The construction of two nuclear reactors at Plant Vogtle in Georgia took nearly 15 years to build and cost $20 billion more than initially planned.

 “I first have to acknowledge that the criticism of what had happened in the past is fair.
 And the first thing our industry needs to do is acknowledge that,” Mr. Sell said.
-“Our approach from the beginning at X-Energy was, how can we combine technology, simplicity of design, a new and different delivery model, with a set of new and different customers, to significantly mitigate the construction execution risk?
+“Our approach from the beginning at X-energy was: How can we combine technology, simplicity of design, a new and different delivery model, with a set of new and different customers, to significantly mitigate the construction execution risk?
 Because that is the thing that has held back our industry.”

-Mr. Sell said X-Energy’s simplified design plans and off-site, modularized factory production of components, among other advances, will dramatically reduce the risk of delays and cost-overruns.
+Mr. Sell said X-energy’s simplified design plans and off-site, modularized factory production of components, among other advances, will dramatically reduce the risk of delays and cost overruns.

 “But there are a lot of people in the country that aren’t going to believe it until they see it,” he said.